Are Long Term Bonds a Good Investment Now? (Late November 2024)

 The blue line, plotted on the left scale, shows the capital appreciation on an index of 20-year U.S. government bonds starting at 1.00 at the start of 1926.
 The index had risen slightly above 1.0 by the end of 1926, the first point on the graph.
 The index then rose significantly to 1.40 in the mid 1940’s.
 This meant that an investment permanently maintained in 20 year government bonds through annual rollovers to new 20 year bonds and originally made in 1926 had appreciated in capital value by 40%.
 This excludes the value of the annual interest payments.
 This 40% is significant but keep in mind that it was built up over 20 years and therefore amounted to an average compounded amount of 1.7% per year.

 This 40% capital value increase was driven by long-term interest rates (shown on the red line plotted on the right scale) dropping from 4% at the start of 1926 down to 2.0% in the mid 1940’s.
 But this capital appreciation value gain eventually evaporated as the index returned to 1.0 when interest rates returned to 4% around 1959.
 And the bond capital value index slumped to about 0.50 in 1982 as long-term interest rates rose to 14%.
 This meant that the capital portion (which totally excludes the interest payments) of an investment in long-term government bonds made in 1926 (or at anytime the capital value line was at 1.0) was worth only about 50% of the initial invested amount!
 The index then rose steadily all the way back to (not coincidently) about 1.40 as interest rates recently declined all the way back close to about the the 2% level of 1926 and the mid 1940’s.
-And the index has now gone above 1.40 as interest rates fell below 2.0%.
+And the index has peaked at about 1.75 at the end of 2020 as the interest rate on a 20-year bond fell below 2.0% and a record low.
+The Capital appreciation index then plummeted as interest rates rose sharply in 2022 but the index remains above 1.0.

-The red line, plotted on the right scale also shows the return that would have been made by those investing in and holding to maturity a 20-year zero coupon bond in each year from 1926 to 2020.
+The red line, plotted on the right scale also shows the initial interest rate which is also the return that would have been made by those investing in and holding to maturity a 20-year zero coupon bond in each year from 1926 to 2020.
 An investor in 1932 would have made 4%.
-And investor in the 1940’s would have made barely over 2%, An investor at the peak in the early 80’s would have made 14% and today’s (February 8, 2021) investor in a 20-year zero coupon U.S. government bond held to maturity will, of a certainty, make a compounded annual return of about 1.8% to maturity in 2040.
+An investor in the 1940’s would have made barely over 2%, An investor at the peak in the early 80’s would have made 14% and today’s (November 28, 2024) investor in a 20-year zero coupon U.S. government bond held to maturity will, of a certainty, make a compounded annual return of 4.5% to maturity in 2044.
 Regular bonds are not zero coupon and therefore investors in regular bonds would have experienced somewhat different returns by reinvesting the annual interest payments.
 And investors in a 20-year bond index fund make a return generally quite similar to the starting interest rate as illustrated in other graphs further above.

 What Return can we now expect from 20-year bonds?

-A 20-year U.S. zero-coupon government bond purchased today should be expected, over its full life, to return its current yield of about 1.8% per year.
+A 20-year U.S. zero-coupon government bond purchased today should be expected, over its full life, to return its current yield of about 4.5% per year.
 If 20-year interest rates soon decline then the bond will provide a temporary gain in market value.
 If interest rates increase it will suffer a temporary loss in market value.
-But over its life this bond will return only and precisely 1.8%.
+But over its life this bond will return only and precisely its promised yield to maturity of 4.5%.

 Should we invest in long-term government bonds?